I came across a fable recently that seemed to resonate. It goes like this; According…

-The insight – When you first enter the meeting, take a look at everything around you, not in a critical or judgemental way but simply as an observer noticing with curiosity.
+When you first enter the room, take a look at everything around you, not in a critical or judgemental way but simply as an observer noticing with curiosity.
 You may notice the clothing of your colleagues, you may notice the windows (or a lack of windows).
-Perhaps your meeting is at the client’s workplace or in their home, just quietly notice, what image do they portray, what are their interests, habits, values etc
+Perhaps your meeting is at the client’s workplace or in their home, just quietly notice, what image do they portray, what are their interests, habits, values, etc.

-The energy – Now is a good time to notice the energy (s) in the room.
+Now is a good time to notice the energy in the room.
 Every meeting has a certain energy to be observed so just take that in for a couple of minutes.
 You may notice that someone is looking rushed, distracted, hostile, perhaps the energy is positive and everyone present welcomes a successful outcome.
-Now you can enter into this meeting with a real sense of presence; a certain state of calm within yourself, knowing that you have a better understanding of the situation.
+Now you can engage this meeting with a real sense of presence; a certain state of calm within yourself, knowing that you have a better understanding of the situation.

 * How am I feeling?

 * Am I getting my message across as I wanted to?

 * Am I listening to others openly and objectively without pre-judgment?

 * I am representing myself as I wanted at the beginning of the meeting?